 Ross was added to the St Kilda leadership in 2017 and in 2018 he was promoted to vice-captain with Jarryn Geary entering his second season as captain.
 Geary played 20 games during 2018 which resulted in Ross captaining St Kilda in the two games Geary missed due to a calf injury in Rounds 12 and 13.
 In Round 4, 2019 Geary was a late withdrawal due to illness which resulted in Ross captaining the club for their Round 4 game against Hawthorn at Marvel Stadium.
 Ross played an exceptional captain’s game against the Hawks, amassing a game-high 39 disposals comprised of a team-high 21 kicks, 18 handballs, two marks, an equal team-high six inside 50’s, six clearances, 13 contested possessions, a game-high 27 uncontested possessions, took four bounces and kicked a goal on his preferred left-foot from 50 metres out after receiving a handball from Jack Steele and taking five steps, the goal at the eight minute mark of the second quarter give St Kilda a five point lead.
 St Kilda trailed Hawthorn by 24 points at the 16 minute mark of the third quarter but then responded brilliantly to kick the last four goals of the game to record a thrilling five point victory.
 For his exceptional game in the victory against Hawthorn Ross won the Silk-Miller Memorial Medal and received three votes in the Brownlow Medal.

-Ross thought that he would hand the captaincy back to Geary the following week and spend very little time for the remainder of 2019 as the Saints match-day captain and whilst Geary did indeed return to captain St Kilda against round 5 he endured a nightmare season from that point on, being restricted to one more game due to two separate leg injuries, in round 5 he suffered from compartment syndrome as a result of a severely corked quad that required an emergency operation and three separate surgeries and in his comeback from injury in Round 11 against Port Adelaide in Shanghai Geary broke his fibula.
+Ross thought that he would hand the captaincy back to Geary the following week and spend very little time for the remainder of 2019 as the Saints match-day captain and whilst Geary did indeed return to captain St Kilda against Melbourne in round 5 however he endured a nightmare season from that point on, being restricted to one more game due to two separate leg injuries.
+In round 5 Geary suffered from compartment syndrome as a result of a severely corked quad that required an emergency operation and three separate surgeries and in his comeback from injury in Round 11 against Port Adelaide in Shanghai Geary broke his fibula.
 Geary missed the remainder of 2019, playing a total of five games which resulted in Ross being the St Kilda captain for 17 games this season.

 St Kilda were in a precarious position trailing by 28 points five minutes into the second quarter of their Round 13 game against Gold Coast at Townsville but were able to fight back to win by four points with Ross playing a key role in the resurgence with his hard two-way running and work at the clearances.
 Seb finished the game with 14 kicks, a team-high 17 handballs, four inside 50’s, a team-high five rebound 50’s, a game-high 10 clearances – five more than the second ranked Saint, an equal game-high 14 contested possessions and 19 uncontested possessions.

 The Saints started 2019 strongly with four wins from their first five games but won only two of their next 11 games.
 On 15th July, two days after St Kilda’s Round 17 loss to Geelong Alan Richardson stood down as St Kilda’s head coach, realising that he wouldn’t be coaching St Kilda in 2020.
 Richardson commented “It’s time to get some clear air for the group to end the year strongly.
 The club needs some time to now look for a new coach.
 They’re going to be heavily involved in trying to trade.”
-Brett Ratten was appointed as the Saints caretaker head coach, having impressed with his ability to build relationships with players and staff during his time as an assistant coach and caretaker coach at St Kilda and also having the experience of more than 100 games as a head coach at AFL level with Carlton.
+Brett Ratten was appointed as the Saints caretaker head coach for the remainder of the 2019 season.

 In a thrilling three point victory against Fremantle at Marvel Stadium in Round 21 Ross polled one Brownlow Medal vote for a performance in which he had 13 kicks, a game-high 15 handballs, a team-high nine tackles, an equal team-high five inside 50’s, four clearances, an equal team-high 13 contested possessions, 16 uncontested possessions and a goal assist.